Shallu9876/-Exam250324-Shallu/Question 2_Help the user to get the file.md

 ## To help users to familiar his/her about how to use window explorer to find the files.

-## Thre are the 3 helpful tutotials to guide on how to navigate the file explorer.
+## Thre are the 3 helpful tutotials to guide on how to navigate the file in file explorer.

 1. [Microsoft support - File Explorer](https://support.microsoft.com/en-us/windows/find-your-files-in-windows-5c7c8cfe-c289-fae4-f5f8-6b3fdba418d2#:~:text=under%20Best%20match.-,Search%20File%20Explorer%3A%20Open%20File%20Explorer%20from%20the%20taskbar%20or,only%20for%20files%20stored%20there.)
 A good guide to navigate the issue.